olivia-osborn/Sprint-Challenge-Node-Express/README.md

 Follow these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.
-- [ ] Add your _Project Manager_ as collaborator on Github.
+- [ ] Add PM as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request.**
-- [ ] Add your _Project Manager_ as a Reviewer on the Pull-request
+- [ ] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.
+- [ ] PM then will count the HW as done by  merging the branch back into master.

 ## Database Persistence Helpers

-Please read the following before implementing the Minimum Viable Product:
+So that you have a thorough understanding of what the limitations of your Database and Data Models are, please read the following before implemnting the Minimum Viable Product:

-The `/data/helpers` folder includes files you can use to manage the persistence of _project_ and _action_ data.
+The `/data/helpers` folder includes helper files that you can use to manage the persistence of _project_ and _action_ data.
 These files are `projectModel.js` and `actionModel.js`.
 Both files publish the following api, which you can use to store, modify and retrieve each resource:

-**All these helper methods return a promise.
-Please you .then().catch() or async/await**

 - `get()`: calling get returns an array of all the resources contained in the database.
 If you pass an `id` to this method it will return the resource with that id if one is found.
 - `insert()`: calling insert passing it a resource object will add it to the database and return the newly created resource.